 The Royal Touch: Recipes Fit For a Queen (Literally)

-Here, we’ve rounded up some royally-inspired recipes, including afternoon tea-worthy scones with vanilla and orange zest and even the chocolate biscuit cake Prince William chose as his groom’s cake for his wedding.
+Here, we round up some royally-inspired recipes, including afternoon tea-worthy scones with vanilla and orange zest and even the chocolate biscuit cake Prince William chose as his groom’s cake for his wedding.

 For 10 years, Carolyn Robb was the personal chef to TRH the Prince and Princess of Wales (that’s Charles and Diana to us mere mortals), Prince William and Prince Harry.

-Robb recently released The Royal Touch: Simply Stunning Home Cooking from a Royal Chef, a collection of 100 recipes – including afternoon tea-worthy Scones with Vanilla and Orange Zest and the Chocolate Biscuit Cake Prince William chose as his groom’s cake for his wedding (both recipes here) – and anecdotes and letters from her residency at Kensington Palace.
+Robb’s cookbook The Royal Touch: Simply Stunning Home Cooking from a Royal Chef (2015), a collection of 100 recipes – including afternoon tea-worthy Scones with Vanilla and Orange Zest and the Chocolate Biscuit Cake Prince William chose as his groom’s cake for his wedding (both recipes here) – and anecdotes and letters from her residency at Kensington Palace.